az-sibiryak/handy-tools/hr-technical-interview-questionnaire.md

 ```
     - Answer: The odd one in the above list is ``cd`.\
 `vi`, `vim`, `emacs` and `nano` are editors which is useful in editing files,\
- while ''cd'' command is used for changing directory.
+ while `cd` command is used for changing directory.

  5. How to get the number of active connections to the server's `ssh` service?\
-Please provide simple one line commands sequence.
+Please provide simple one line commands sequence.\
     -  Simple answer #1
 ```
 netstat -an | grep ':22 ' | grep ESTAB | wc -l